 Background

-On your farm you need to make sure that above ground fuel tanks are safe and maintained.
+On your farm you need to make sure that above-ground fuel tanks are safe and maintained.
 This includes making sure accessing the tank, fuelling and refuelling activities can be done safely.

-A simple way to maintain tank safety is to regularly check the tank, supporting structure and the surrounding area.
+A simple way to maintain tank safety is to regularly check the tank, the supporting structure and the surrounding area.

 Check your tank is safe